tangledhelix/dotfiles/README.md

     git clone https://github.com/tangledhelix/dotfiles.git ~/.dotfiles

-To install my dotfiles as *your* dotfiles, you can create symlinks with `./install.pl`.
+To install my dotfiles as *your* dotfiles, you can create symlinks with `./install.pl all`.
 If you do *not* run that command, everything will be isolated inside of the `~/.dotfiles` directory (or wherever you cloned it) and will not interfere with your existing environment.